Call Me Capable Consulting

 Thank you again for sharing your expertise and experience.
 It was just right for our training day.

---Shirley Lorraine, Manager, Facilities & Purchasing
+- Shirley Lorraine, Manager, Facilities & Purchasing

---Tri Counties Regional Center
+- Tri Counties Regional Center

 • "I have had the pleasure of working with Ms. Carol Leish, Disabilities Consultant, in a professional capacity over the past year.
 She has benefited our program by presenting her Call Me Capable Keynote to our staff and Call Me Capable game to Mental Health clients on 3 separate occasions.